Marty Robbins: Political views

-Robbins' political views remained firmly right-wing during his lifetime.
-During the 1960s, as the opposition to the Vietnam War strengthened, Robbins' political views turned to the right.
+Robbins was a staunch conservative and anti-communist, and his political views remained firmly conservative during his lifetime.
 He supported Barry Goldwater in his 1964 United States presidential election campaign as a southern director for "Stars for Barry".
-Two of his songs, "Ain't I Right" and "My Own Native Land", written in the 1960s, later became popular songs during the conservative resurgence in the 1980s.
+As the opposition to the Vietnam War strengthened beginning in 1965, Robbins became an increasingly outspoken conservative voice.
+Two of his songs, "Ain't I Right" and "My Own Native Land", written in the same decade, later became popular songs during the conservative resurgence in the 1980s.
 The lyrics of "Ain't I Right" describe antiwar protesters as fifth columnists and communists.
 After Columbia Records refused to publish his more politically charged songs, Robbins' band member Bobby Sykes recorded the songs for Sims Records under the name Johnny Freedom.